-Background on the Holiday 中秋節的來源
+1. Learn About the Holiday 中秋節的來源

 If you’re like me and need a refresher or just don’t know much about Mid Autumn Festival, Time wrote a great article on it, you can read it here.

-Another way to learn about the holiday is through one of the kid friendly videos below.
+Another easy way to learn about the holiday is by watching one of the kid friendly videos on Mid Autumn Festival below:

 Puppet performance of the origin of Mid Autumn Festival with English and traditional Chinese subtitles with zhuyin.
 I liked how the video was short and to the point not to mention adorable.

 This is a fun and silly live action reenactment of the story behind Mid Autumn Festival from one of the popular kid channels in Taiwan.
+(Chinese)

-Play Dough Moon Cakes 黏土月餅
+Play Dough Moon Cakes

-I purchased this mold from Amazon and used some store bought play dough to make moon cakes.
-You can go all out and make pretend egg yoke and red bean paste that are usually found in these moon cakes.
+For older kids, you can have them add play dough egg yoke and red bean paste that are usually found in these moon cakes.
 But I just went for a the simple straight forward one colored moon cakes.

 I have such fond memories of running around my grandparents’ house with my cousins holding our paper lanterns.
 So of course I had to include this part of the celebration for my daughter.

 Here are some DIY videos on three other variations of lanterns you can make with your littles ranging from simple to more elaborate and complex ones.